 I like framing close whenever I can.
-Of course, it’s how paintings are generally framed, and was also popular for many other media until early in the last century—before the final phase of the centuries-long process of the separation of paintings from the other arts.
+Of course, it’s how oil paintings are generally framed, and was also popular for many other media until early in the last century—before the final phase of the centuries-long process of the separation of paintings from the other arts.
 Ten years ago I wrote an article for Picture Framing Magazine on framing photographs close, which is available here.
-In the Portfolio you can find many examples of watercolors framed close (here), and we’ve almost always framed Robin Moore’s watercolors close.
-(This HW Hansen is one of my favorite examples.)
+In the Portfolio you can find many examples of watercolors framed close (here; Tthis HW Hansen is one of my favorite examples), and we’ve almost always framed Robin Moore’s watercolors close.
 Etchings and engravings too are often successfully framed close; these two by Karl Bodmer, just posted in the Portfolio (one of them at right), are good examples.
 It’s least often successful on drawings and black and white etchings, especially small ones (framing these these Picasso prints close would simply overwhelm them), and most of the time we respect the conventional rule: we almost never frame pen and ink or pencil sketches close.
 The problem with framing etchings and drawings close is that they’re usually just too small and delicate.
 As I said, I like framing close when I can, but with these media, I usually can’t.
 It’s just too heavy-handed no matter how refined the frame.

 But this week we finished up two exceptions—a pen and ink by the Mexican artist Francisco Zuniga (1912-1998), and an etching by Roi Partridge (California, 1888-1984).
 They’re very different pictures, but considered together, they demonstrate four important principles that allow framing close in wide frames two pieces that most people—most framers, anyway—would probably insist on matting.